Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __liquid_type__
   - Type: string
-  - Description: Description of the phase used in the reaction system.
+  - Description: Information about the type of liquid used, whether it's an organic solvent,a buffer solution or something else.

 - __liquid_amount__
   - Type: posfloat
-  - Description: Which liquid amount is added to the reaction?
+  - Description: Amount of the liquid added to the reaction.

 - __liquid_unit__
   - Type: string
-  - Description: Unit of the added liquid, in case of aqueous liquids, millilitre are often used as unit, in case of organic solvents, mass is applied to refer to the solvent
+  - Description: In case of aqueous liquids, millilitre are often used as unit, in case of organic solvents, mass is applied to refer to the solvent.

 </details>